 What is the PrintNightmare Vulnerability?

 The vulnerability exists within the Print Spooler Service in Windows Server and it is presumed for now most if not all modern versions of the Windows Server OS are impacted.
-The only major prerequisite for this attack to be successful is that an attacker has to already be on the network with a low privileged foothold on a regular Domain User account.
+The only prerequisite for this attack is that an attacker has to already be on the network with a low privileged foothold on a regular Domain User account.
 This is the default level of access every Active Directory user who is created typically has.

 The service susceptible to this vulnerability is enabled by default on all Windows Servers including the business-critical Domain Controllers.

-Luckily, this is not hard to mitigate with some configuration changes!
+Luckily, this is not hard to mitigate with some configuration changes.

 How to Fix the PrintNightmare Vulnerability